openshiba/awesome/README.md

 # Such Shiba, Much Awesome
 A collection of awesome things in the Shiba ecosystem.

+#### Contributing
+Shiba is a community supported project, if you'd like to add any links, or make any edits please feel free to [submit a pull request](https://github.com/openshiba/awesome/pulls).

+#### Issue & Suggestions
+Have problems, questions or suggestions?
+Please [open a new issue](https://github.com/openshiba/awesome/issues).

 ## Official Links
 - [Official Shiba Token Website](https://www.shibatoken.com)
 - [Reddit](https://www.reddit.com/r/SHIBArmy/)